metaperl/vipassana-dhura/HELLO.md

 The web presence of the society is handled by these people:
 * Bill Flanagan runs [the original site](http://www.vipassanadhura.com/)
-* Terrence Brannon operates a [derivative of the site](https://metaperl.github.io/vipassana-dhura) whose [contents are completely open-source].
+* Terrence Brannon operates a [derivative of the site](https://metaperl.github.io/vipassana-dhura) whose [contents are completely open-source](https://github.com/metaperl/vipassana-dhura).
 My version of the site is done for no pay.
 Bill, however, accepted cookies mailed from Margarita (Cynthia's mother) as payment for his version of the website :)